This page has been designed to provide medical practitioners with up to date information about concussion.

 While the medical practitioner assessing the athlete with suspected concussion should make optimal use of available assessment tools, clinical judgement remains a cornerstone of concussion diagnosis and management.
-Concussion modifiers are factors that may impact upon the clinician’s management of the concussed athlete.
-Such modifiers can be associated with a more protracted recovery time.
-Concussion modifiers include the following:
+Predictors of clinical recovery may assist the clinician with management of the concussed athlete.
+Such predictors can be associated with a more protracted recovery and may include the following:

 - a high number of concussive symptoms